WElcome

 How it started

 That’s me on the right of the picture, receiving my iSustain award which frankly was a total surprise.
 There’s a video as well and you’ll find me around 4 mins 20 seconds in.
 Find it HERE.
 But it’s not actually about me, it’s about all of us and designing a sustainable model that could change the fabric of society, that just wasn’t working for everyone.
 Those who know me will understand I don’t like being a front person.
-However, my passions stem from being homeless once when I left the Royal Navy.
+However, my passions stem from being homeless for a while when I left the Royal Navy.
 Later on, setting up a Local Charity in Wales with Food Banks, Cafe, Furniture and Electrical Refurbishment, I could see a more efficient, safer sustainable circular economy model.

 One of the main challenges of the award was to produce something that was scaleable.
 I based my entry on Environmental Improvement through Safer Repair Standards of White goods, and also to increase safety in the home.
 But this seemed like a great opportunity to provide social and environmental tools to build thriving and sustainable communities where we all live, but using the Appliance Safety Register as the gateway to change.

-“The Award came for Environmental Impact, but the Register could deliver many interventions not just of safety in the home, but also to prevent items from leaving the community and ensure they would reach people in need and be safely repaired conforming to the same safety standards when the appliances were first placed on the market.
+setup”The Award came for Environmental Impact, but the Register could deliver many interventions not just of safety in the home, but also to prevent items from leaving the community and ensure they would reach people in need and be safely repaired conforming to the same safety standards when the appliances were first placed on the market.
 Certified and Qualified Community repairers and Charities could receive these donations or sales locally.
 This was the most cost effective and safest method of ensuring we stopped them leaving the community.
 Providing a free Product recall alert service gave added value and encouraged more reuse/repair, rather than receiving unwanted warranty sales calls.”

 more of what’s to come